 INTRODUCTION

 Storm Water Management Model (SWMM) and EPANET are EPA software for evaluating storm water collection, distribution and piping systems.
-Recently, RESPECT was tasked by EPA to develop a modular and extensible User Interface (UI) allowing “Plug-in” and scripting supports so that new application features created by the EPA, third-party developers, and end users can be deployed within the application.
+Recently, RESPEC was tasked by EPA to develop a modular and extensible User Interface (UI) allowing “Plug-in” and scripting supports so that new application features created by the EPA, third-party developers, and end users can be deployed within the application.
 For this project, HydroGeoLogic, Inc. (HGL) and RESPEC, Inc. performed testing on a number of aspects of software development.
 The tasks performed include:

 Unit testing: Tasks include: